 The improvements to the platform and the marketing efforts we started around that time led to significant growth.
 In the following four years, we’ve grown to around 280,000 users.
 A lot of signups came via paid traffic – Google Adwords, Facebook, and Twitter ads.
 We started crafting content and distributed several videos explaining how Mailtrap works in the dev communities.
 And it brought us some really good results.

 But we also owed a lot to the community.
-As the numbers grew, every year up to 5% of new signups would originate from word of mouth.
+As the numbers grew, word of mouth was a major growth contributor for us.
 Mailtrap was getting better, with better infrastructure and more features, and the users appreciated it.

 They wrote numerous tutorials on using and integrating Mailtrap.
 Mailtrap was regularly mentioned as a solution to questions asked on Stack Overflow or Quora.
 We also ended up as a recommended email testing solution for Laravel.
 It drove hundreds of new signups and is still routing dozens to our site every month years later.

-All of these things happened with nearly zero effort from our site.
+Aside from some investment in ads, everything else happened with nearly zero effort from our side.
 And it wasn’t all just a coincidence or dumb luck.
 We were delivering a product that users loved and they would pay us back big time.

 A data-driven approach to the new pricing